UQatKIT/LS-Prior/docs/usage/components.md

 ```

 Note that we have also passed an MPI communicator to the mesh.
 This communicator will be utilized by all components of `LS-Prior` for MPI-parallel computations.
 Furthermore, while internal computations are performed on some finite element space (to be defined), the interface of prior objects work entirely via vectors defined on the vertices of the provided mesh.
-This makes it easy to interface prior objects with other components in an inverse problem workflow, without relying on the specific finite element backend.
+This makes it easy to interface prior objects with other components in an inverse problem workflow, without relying on the specific finite element representation.

 ## FEM Matrix and Converter Setup